Information

 If you already get Carer’s Allowance and live in Scotland, you do not need to apply for Carer Support Payment.

-Your Carer's Allowance from DWP will move to Social Security Scotland.
-This is planned to happen between February 2024 and spring 2025.
+DWP and Social Security Scotland will move you from Carer's Allowance to Carer Support Payment.
+This is happening between February 2024 and spring 2025.
 This will happen automatically and you do not need to do anything.

-DWP will continue to pay you until Social Security Scotland start to pay you Carer Support Payment.
+DWP will continue to pay you until Social Security Scotland starts to pay you Carer Support Payment.

 There'll be no gap in your award and the amount you get will stay the same.